guillaumepommey/guillaumepommey.github.io/_pages/research.md

 ## Work in progress

-How to Regulate Modern Airports? (joint with David Martimort (PSE) and Jérôme Pouyet (ESSEC))
+How to regulate airports? (joint with David Martimort (PSE) and Jérôme Pouyet (ESSEC))

-Optimal Aggregation of Expert Opinions (joint with Philippe Colo (PSE))
+Optimal aggregation of expert opinions (joint with Philippe Colo (PSE))

-Allocation of Property Rights and Production Inefficiencies under Double-Moral Hazard
+Allocation of property rights and production inefficiencies under double-moral hazard